reddio-com/doc/docs/guide/getting-started/publish-your-erc721-project-to-mainnet.md

 Now, the contract has been issued, but issuing a contract is just the first step in the entire process.
 Next, there are some tips that can assist you in reducing costs for both you and your users, increasing user numbers, and providing some operational assistance.
 Operational efficiency can be enhanced in the following ways:

 - **Airdrop** is an excellent operational tool in web3.
 You can conduct an airdrop on your website.
-Since all NFT-related transactions on the Reddio platform are free, you can use multi-dimensional approaches to airdrop to users.
+Since all NFT-related transactions on the RedSonic platform are free, you can use multi-dimensional approaches to airdrop to users.
 For example, users can submit their addresses for a direct airdrop, claim them themselves, or even you can target certain special groups (e.g., users holding a specific type of NFT).
 - **User Free Mint.** At this point, you can set some of the minting fees.
 After users pay the minting fee, they can mint the corresponding NFT.
 The "free" aspect is reflected in a zero transaction fee.
 - **Promote** on websites like Twitter, Discord, Telegram, Airdrop (such as https://questn.com/).
 Since you have already launched on the mainnet and are part of a promising project, many people will likely come to observe.
 - **Engage KOLs** for promotion or giveaways, joint operations, etc.